 Where I am from?
 Where do I come from?
-Such questions arise in our mind oftentimes since birth, but we keep on moving and merely exist in this so called world without a sole purpose.
-The sound of the crow reminds us of these questions (in some way or other), so that we can inspect ourselves.
+Such questions arise in our minds oftentimes since birth, but we keep on moving and merely exist in this so-called world without a sole purpose.
+The sound of the crow reminds us of these questions (in some way or other) so that we can inspect ourselves.

 - Hugin and Munin (one of a kind crow breed) are mentioned in the Norse mythology (relating to ancient or medieval Norway or Scandinavia).
 These are described as Symbols of enthusiasm for God.